-I am here on behalf of the Rhode Island ACLU to express our strong opposition, and desire that the Committee REJECT, House Bill 7233.
+On behalf of the ACLU of Rhode Island, I write to express my strong opposition to H-7668, and urge its rejection by the Committee.

-The taking of someone's liberties and basic freedoms is an extraordinarily serious matter and only permitted when clear due process has been complied with.
+The taking of someone's liberties and basic freedoms are extraordinarily serious matters and are only permitted when clear due process has been complied with.
 When those liberties are being taken because of mental health concerns, Rhode Island's due process requires an evaluation by experts of the highest qualifications to determine if that is necessary.
 Currently, at a bare minimum, the person whose liberties are about to be taken must be evaluated by a physician or psychiatrist.
 This bill would eliminate that basic protection.

 This bill would fundamentally change the law surrounding mental health commitments.
-It eliminates the requirement that a patient be examined by 2 psychiatrists who then certify that the patient meets the mental health standards, before their most fundamental liberties and freedom are taken from them.
-In fact, this bill, as written, would permit a person to be committed without even the basic requirement that they be seen or evaluated by one psychiatrist or physician.
-On top of that, the bill also makes clear that although the patient can request an independent evaluation, it strips the patient of the right to require that person be a doctor (Page 8, 40.1-5-8(c)).
+It eliminates the requirement that a patient be examined by 2 psychiatrists, who then certify that the patient meets the mental health standards, before their most fundamental liberties and freedom are taken from them.
+In fact, this bill, as written, would permit a person to be committed without even the basic requirement that they are even seen or evaluated by one psychiatrist or physician.
+On top of that, the bill also makes clear that although the patient can request an independent evaluation, it strips the patient of the right to require that person be a doctor (Page 7, 40.1-5-8(c)).